Nasiruddin Chiragh Dehlavi

-Dehlavi's followers called him "Roshan Chirag-e-Delhi", which in Persian, means "Illuminated Lamp of Delhi".
+His title "Roshan Chirag-e-Delhi", in Persian, means "Illuminated Lamp of Delhi".

 Biography

-Nasiruddin Mahmud Chiragh Dehlavi (or Chiragh-e-Delhi) was born as Nasiruddin Mahmud Al HASANI around 1274, at Ayodhya, Uttar Pradesh.
-Dehlavi's father, Yahya Al HASANI, who traded in Pashmina, and his grandfather, Shaikh Yahya Abdul Latif Al HASANI, first migrated from Khorasan, northeastern Iran, to Lahore, and thereafter settled in Ayodhya, in Awadh.
+Syed Nasiruddin Mahmud Chiragh Dehlavi (or Chiragh-e-Delhi) was born as Nasiruddin Mahmud Al Hasani around 1274, at Ayodhya, Uttar Pradesh.
+Dehlavi's father, Yahya Al Hasani, who traded in Pashmina, and his grandfather, Shaikh Yahya Abdul Latif Al Hasani, first migrated from Khorasan, northeastern Iran, to Lahore, and thereafter settled in Ayodhya, in Awadh.
 His father died when he was nine and he received education from Abdul Karim Sherwani and then from Iftikhar Uddin Gilani.

 At the age forty, he left Ayodhya for Delhi, where he became the disciple of Nizamuddin Auliya.
 Dehlavi stayed there for the rest of his life as his disciple, and after his death, became his successor.
 In time, he also became a known poet in Persian language.

 He died in 17 Ramzan 757 Hijri or 1357 CE, at the age of 82 or 83, and is buried in a part of South Delhi, India which is known as "Chirag Delhi" after him.